DataDog/documentation/content/en/profiler/profiler_troubleshooting.md

 Sending `SIGPROF` is a common profiling approach, and may cause system calls from native extensions/libraries to be interrupted with a system [`EINTR` error code][8].
 Rarely, native extensions or libraries called by them may have missing or incorrect error handling for the `EINTR` error code.

-There are a few known instances of this issue.
-For these gems, the auto-detects the incompatibility and automatically applies the workaround documented below:
+The following incompatibilities are known:
-* Using the `mysql2` gem together with versions of libmysqlclient [older than 8.0.0][9].
-The affected libmysqlclient version is known to be present on Ubuntu 18.04, but not 20.04 and later releases.
+* Using the `mysql2` gem together with versions of `libmysqlclient` [older than 8.0.0][9].
+The affected `libmysqlclient` version is known to be present on Ubuntu 18.04, but not 20.04 or later releases.
 * [Using the `rugged` gem.][10]

+In these cases, the profiler automatically detects the incompatibility and applies a workaround.

 If you encounter run-time failures or errors from Ruby gems that use native extensions, you can revert back to the legacy profiler which does not use `SIGPROF` signals.
 To revert to the legacy profiler, set the `DD_PROFILING_FORCE_ENABLE_LEGACY` environment variable to `true`, or in code: